KCErb/hello-ruboto/training/basics/firstapp/index.md

 for what the user will experience.

 Nowadays you can get a basic device running Android OS for under/around $100 bucks.
-That's a lot of money for a lot of us, but it's worth saving up for if you really want to get the hang of this.
+That's a lot of money for a lot of us, but it's worth saving up for if you really want to get the hang of this!

 OK, enough preaching.